March 22, 2023

 Allison wakes up with serious but not critical injuries in a hospital.
 And then, she is told the bad news that Molly and Jesse did not survive the car crash.
 Nathan is the one who tells her.
 At first, Allison is in denial.
 And then, when the harsh reality sets in, it’s easy to see that Allison is going to feel tremendous guilt for a very long time.

 The movie then fast-forwards to one year later.
 Allison and Nathan have broken up.
-Allison is now living with her divorced mother Diane (played by Molly Shannon) in suburban New Jersey house in a middle-class neighborhood.
+Allison is now living with her divorced mother Diane (played by Molly Shannon) in a suburban New Jersey house in a middle-class neighborhood.
 Diane works in a retail store, but her job barely pays the bills for her and Allison.
 It doesn’t help that Diane and Allison are both struggling with addictions.

 Allison is addicted to opioids, especially OxyContin, which she was prescribed during her physical recovery from the car accident.
 Diane is an alcoholic and pill addict.
 Unlike Allison, Diane (who guzzles wine and hoards Xanax) is a functioning addict who can hold a job.
 Allison has not gone back to work since the car accident.
 In addition to her addiction problems, Allison has depression that so far is untreated.